 Climate change hits hardest in the developing world, where it kills 8.4 million people a year, which is more than HIV/AIDs and malaria kill.
 Many in developing countries still use more traditional fuel sources like wood and coal instead of cleaner energy.
 The issue has dropped off the agenda of the Sustainable Development Goals, the successors of the Millennium Development Goals that expire this year.

 What is the answer to all this doom and gloom?
-While there might not be a one-off solution to climate change, education on the issues facing the planet are certainly a big step in the right direction.
+While there might not be a one-off solution to climate change, education on the issues facing the planet is certainly a big step in the right direction.
 Sadly, a recent study found that 40 percent of adults on earth are not aware of the idea of climate change.
 Lack of education also hits home in Africa and Asia, where people “are more likely to consider global warming a personal threat if they notice changes in the local temperature.”

 It is often only by sensing a change in temperature that people deem climate change a threat.
 In Malawi, the local language does not have a word for the phenomenon.
 One way to combat climate change through education might be to explain the forces moving behind the slight temperature changes that people sense in order to make them understand the issue on a bigger, global scale.
 Knowledge on the subject can have an impact on a range of decisions that individuals might make – which crops to plant or where to place a new port, for example.